Motion: Dynamic Considerations

 Mechanisms operating at moderate speeds with fairly stiff follower systems would be indicated by Period-Ratio values of approximately 10.

-For Period-Ratio values of more than 20, the acceleration at the driven mass approaches the nominal acceleration defined by the Motion-Law and the dynamic response of the follower system may be neglected when determining actual accelerations.
+Period-Ratio of more than 20, the acceleration at the driven mass approaches the nominal acceleration defined by the Motion-Law and the dynamic response of the follower system may be neglected when determining actual accelerations.

 However, it is very important to note: